-This programme provides specialised focus on issues related to the development patterns, challenges, policy framework, and choices.
-The first two years of the programme provide training in core theoretical modules, while the last two years of the programme mainly focus on modules that provide in depth study of development issues, and new approaches to address development challenges.
-The programme provides a standardised approach to study critical development issues.
-Unlike a general programme in economics, this programme incorporates a holistic approach to study socioeconomic development- philosophical underpinning, institutional building, sectoral perspective, financing of development, and global experience.
+This programme provides specialised focus on issues related to development patterns, challenges, policy framework, and choices.
+The first two years of the programme provide training in core theoretical modules, while the last two years of the programme mainly focus on modules that provide an in-depth study of development issues, and new approaches to address development challenges.
+The programme provides a standardised approach to studying critical development issues.
+Unlike a general programme in economics, this programme incorporates a holistic approach to studying socioeconomic development- philosophical underpinning, institutional building, sectoral perspective, financing of development, and global experience.

 The programme will aim to intellectually stimulate the students to apply the subject knowledge to a range of development problems by encouraging critical, evaluative, and strategic thinking.
-The programme will aim to foster skills that would be essential to prepare students for the emerging part of 21st century- creative, adaptive and critical thinking, new media literacy, collaboration, effective communication, multidisciplinary, and social intelligence.
+The programme will aim to foster skills that would be essential to prepare students for the emerging part of the 21st century- creative, adaptive, and critical thinking, new media literacy, collaboration, effective communication, and multidisciplinary, and social intelligence.
 These skills will enable the students to effectively navigate in a rapidly shifting landscape of organisational forms and skills requirements.
-Broadly, the programme aims to produce productive citizens who can contribute to the nation building processes.
+Broadly, the programme aims to produce productive citizens who can contribute to the nation-building processes.

 Programme Learning Outcomes

 Graduates of this programme are expected to acquire not only a grounding within the field of Development Economics (subject-specific skills) but will also gain competency in the following skill areas: critical-thinking skills, application skills, and transferable skills.
 Specific learning outcomes based on these four different skill sets are the foundation of this programme, along with appropriately aligned teaching, learning, and assessment approaches.

 KU1.
 Explain the fundamental principles of economics, including microeconomics and macroeconomics.

 KU2.
 Evaluate the application of economic reasoning to the study of relevant problems and policies in economics.